 - A. Weight of test categories within course grade - 1.
 Tests/examinations comprise 80% of course grades - 2.
 Clinical and course assignments comprise 10% of course grades - 3.
 The score achieved on the standardized content exam will comprise 10% of the course grade. - 4.
-Minimum passing score is 77%, with the exception of the N210 course.
-Minimum pass score for N210 is 85%.
+The minimum passing score is 77%, with the exception of the N311 course.
+Minimum pass score for N311 is 85%.
 A passing score is determined by an average of all exams. - 5.
 No partial credit is awarded for a partial answer on proctored examinations. - B. Clinical Course Medication calculation test - 1.
 All courses with a clinical component must administer a medication calculation exam. - 2.
 The exam should be a minimum of 10 questions per test. - 3.
 These medication calculation tests are weighted as pass/fail only. - 4.
-Level II and Level III Clinical courses (200 and 300 numbered clinical courses) - a.
-Minimum passing score is 90% - b.
-Calculators are provided - c.
-The student will receive 3 attempts to achieve passing score - d.
-Clinical course failure if 90% is not achieved on 3rd attempt - 5.
-Level IV Clinical courses (400 numbered clinical courses) - A. Minimum passing score is 100% to pass medications at clinical setting - B. Calculators are provided - C. The student will receive 3 attempts to achieve passing score - D. Clinical course failure if 100% is not achieved on 3rd attempt - C. Edvance360 learning management system is used for calculating all course grades including tests - 1.
+Semester 1, Semester 2, and Semester 3 Clinical courses (311-434 numbered clinical courses) - A. The minimum passing score is 90% - B. Calculators are provided - C. The student will receive 3 attempts to achieve the passing score - D. Clinical course failure if 90% is not achieved on 3rd attempt - 5.
+Semester 4 Clinical courses (440's numbered clinical courses) - 1.
+The minimum passing score is 100% to pass medications at a clinical setting - 2.
+Calculators are provided - 3.
+The student will receive 3 attempts to achieve the passing score - 4.
+Clinical course failure if 100% is not achieved on 3rd attempt - C. Edvance360 learning management system is used for calculating all course grades including tests - 1.
 Faculty assign /enter a weight of 80% for all graded exams and tests - 2.
 Faculty will assign/enter weights to individual tests (see syllabus) - 3.
 No test grades will be rounded - II.
 Test-taking procedures - A. Testing is done in the classroom and computer lab setting - B. Personal computer/device and charger may be brought to the testing site, ready for testing. - C. Report 10 minutes prior to the test. - D. LCN photo ID badges are required to sit for a test. - E. The proctor will provide a sheet of paper to use during the testing period.
-The student must sign and date the sheet of paper and return it to the proctor at the end of the testing period. - F. The proctor will provide pencil, calculator, and earplugs. - G. All other items are to be placed at the front/back of the classroom.
+The student must sign and date the sheet of paper and return it to the proctor at the end of the testing period. - F. The proctor will provide a pencil, calculator, and earplugs. - G. All other items are to be placed at the front/back of the classroom.

-- H. No smartwatch, fitness trackers, hand-held technology, ball caps, sunglasses, food, drinks, candy, cough drops, earplugs, earbuds, or calculators brought in by students are allowed while testing. - I. If needed, the proctor will provide password/code to begin the test. - J. Late arrival to testing site (see individual course syllabus) - K. Once students begin the test, they are not permitted to the leave the testing site - L. Once the student has completed the test, it is the discretion of the proctor if a student may leave the testing site. - M. See course syllabus for instructor's test/examination make-up policy. - N. Examination/Test Review will be managed by the instructor and addressed in course policies.
+- H. No smartwatch, fitness trackers, hand-held technology, ball caps, sunglasses, food, drinks, candy, cough drops, earplugs, earbuds, or calculators brought in by students are allowed while testing. - I. If needed, the proctor will provide a password/code to begin the test. - J. Late arrival to testing site (see individual course syllabus) - K. Once students begin the test; they are not permitted to leave the testing site - L. Once the student has completed the test, it is the discretion of the proctor if a student may leave the testing site. - M. See course syllabus for the instructor's test/examination make-up policy. - N. Examination/Test Review will be managed by the instructor and addressed in course policies.